Turkey pounds Syrian border towns, sparking exodus | Malay Mail

 The risk that thousands of the jihadists they still hold could break free on the back of the Turkish assault could yet spur the international community into action.

-But two days into the offensive, the Syrian Democratic Forces were fending for themselves, trying to repulse multiple ground attacks along a roughly 120 kilometre (75 mile) long segment of the border.
+But as the offensive went into its third day, the Kurdish-led Syrian Democratic Forces were fending for themselves, trying to repulse multiple ground attacks along a roughly 120 kilometre (75 mile) long segment of the border.

 “There is heavy fighting between the SDF and the Turks on different fronts, mostly from Tal Abyad to Ras al-Ain,” the Syrian Observatory for Human Rights said.

-The Britain-based war monitor said the Turkish forces and their Syrian proxies — mostly Sunni Arab former rebels — were deploying air strikes, heavy artillery and rocket fire.
+The Britain-based war monitor said the Turkish forces and their Syrian proxies — mostly Sunni Arab ex-rebels — were deploying air strikes, heavy artillery and rocket fire.

 Exodus